Every labour experience is different. Most follow a pattern like the one outlined below.

 When you arrive in hospital

-A midwife assesses you.
-He or she talks to you about what signs of labour you have.
+A midwife assesses you when you arrive.
+They talk to you about what signs of labour you have.
 They may offer to do a vaginal (internal) examination to see how your labour is progressing.
 If you are still in early labour you may be told to go home until labour becomes stronger.
 If you live far away from hospital this might not be an option.

 You will be admitted to the antenatal ward or to the birthing suite.
 If you are admitted during the night your partner might be asked to go home.
 This is to allow other mothers and babies to sleep.
 If you are in strong active labour and near to giving birth, your partner will be allowed to stay with you.

 You will have strong contractions.
 You will feel the urge to push.
 Your midwife will guide you on how to use your breathing when you have a contraction.
-It is important to breathe out during the birth to protect your pelvic floor.
 Your baby will be born at this stage.

 You 'birth' the placenta after your baby's birth by pushing it out.
 The placenta is also know as the afterbirth.
 You may be offered an injection to help with this.